Skip to content

 • Checks each word against all rules

-All of these operations can be configured or disabled completely based on your needs.
+All of these operations can be configured or disabled.

 Key Performance Factors